Dante4109/Vue-Django-Rest-Cookie-Cutter/README.md

 Run the make script to automatically setup the project and get straight to creating new models, views, and content.

+View the demo here https://www.vue-django-rest-template.rzeller.net/

-See documentation for how to add new content.
+See documentation for how to add new content. *coming soon*